State of the Art management of knee osteoarthritis?

 - Disease-modifying osteoarthritis drugs need to be further investigated for their effectiveness.

-- Patients should be educated on intra-articular injectables to include cortisone, hydraulic acid, platelet-rich plasma therapy and stem cell therapy.
+- Patients should be educated on intra-articular injectables to include cortisone, hyaluronic acid, platelet-rich plasma therapy and stem cell therapy.

 The goal of developing new treatment strategies for knee osteoarthritis is to prolong the need for total knee replacement which should be utilized only if other strategies have failed.